jmapio/jmap/README.md

 # JSON Meta Application Protocol (JMAP) Specification

 This repo contains the specifications for JMAP.

-JMAP is a protocol specification intended to be a new standard for email clients to connect to mail stores.
-It therefore intends to primarily replace IMAP + SMTP submission.
-It is also designed to be more generic such that it can be extended with contacts, calendars in the future (replacing CardDAV/CalDAV).
+JMAP is a modern standard for email clients to connect to mail stores.
+It therefore primarily replaces IMAP + SMTP submission.
 It does not replace MTA-to-MTA SMTP transmission.
+JMAP was built by the community, and continues to improve via the [IETF standardization process](https://datatracker.ietf.org/wg/jmap/about/).
+Upcoming work includes adding contacts and calendars (replacing CardDAV/CalDAV).

 The pretty HTML version of the spec along with more JMAP info and resources can be found at http://jmap.io.